nosas/blog/toonvision/multiclassification/article.md

 - compare different models, optimizers, and hyperparameters
 - interpret the model's filters and intermediate activations, and create heatmaps

-This article covers the multiclass classification of Cogs: Cog suits (4 unique suits) and Cog entities (32 unique Cogs).
+This article covers the multiclass classification of Cog suits (4 unique suits).
-After reading this article, we'll have a better understanding of how to
+After reading this article, we'll have a better understanding of how to...

 - convert a binary dataset into a multiclass dataset
-- use classification performance measures such as precision, recall, and f1-score
+- use classification performance measures such as precision, recall, and F1-score
 - automatically optimize hyperparameter values with Keras-tuner
 - interpret and visualize what the model is learning with confusion matrices and class activation maps

-The following article will cover image segmentation of ToonTown's streets, roads, Cogs, and Cog buildings.
+The next article will cover real-time entity detection in ToonTown.
-Afterward, we'll implement real-time object detection and, if possible, image segmentation.
+Afterward, we'll implement image segmentation of ToonTown's streets, roads, Toons, Cogs, and Cog buildings.
 For now, let's focus on multiclass classification.

 <details>